Performance recommendations

 */

-If your query is so slow that you are unable to even run it in a reasonable time, you can prepend it with EXPLAIN instead of PROFILE.
+In case some queries are so slow that you are unable to even run them in reasonable times, you can prepend them with EXPLAIN instead of PROFILE.
 This will return the plan that the server would use to run the query, but without executing it.
 The server output is available in the plan property of the ResultSummary object.

 console.log(result.summary.plan.arguments['string-representation'])